-#1 Updated by Roman Lebedev about 3 years ago
+#1 Updated by Roman Lebedev over 3 years ago

 Do note that EXR can contain very limited colorspace information, so you need to manually verify that right color information is used.

 Also, it is likely that GIMP 2.9 was still unable to read any colorspace information from EXR, you should retry with babl+gegl+gimp from git.

-#2 Updated by Elle Stone about 3 years ago
+#2 Updated by Elle Stone over 3 years ago

 As an aside, GIMP from git is GIMP 2.9.